Gold, silver and bronze medals, and honourable mentions will be awarded to the overall best entries in each age category.

 As well, entries to the Greater Vancouver Regional Science Fair are eligible for Provincial Awards.
 The British Columbia Provincial Awards Program is administered by the Science Fair Foundation BC and is available to all participants of British Columbia Regional Science Fairs.
 Learn More about Provincial Awards >

 Special Awards sponsored by our generous Award Sponsors may be judged by representatives from the organization sponsoring the award, or judging teams assigned to the Special Award, depending on the award.
 These prizes include scientific apparatus, merchandise, scholarships and cash awards.
-See the List of Special Awards >

-The top Regional Science Fair entries will be awarded the Grand Award: an expense-paid spot on Team GVRSF to the Canada-Wide Science Fair, a week-long event held in a different Canadian city each year.
+The top Regional Science Fair entries will be awarded the Grand Award: an all-expense-paid spot on Team GVRSF to the Canada-Wide Science Fair, a week-long event held in a different Canadian city each year.
 Learn More about Team GVRSF >

 *Please note that awards are subject to change*